-Today our plan is to deoriatal trek which was near Chopta at Sari village.
+Today our plan is to deoriatal trek that was close to Chopta at sari village.
 After deoriatal trek we would move to Rishikesh.
-We checked out the guest house around 9 am and moved to Sari village.
+We checked out the guest house around nine am and moved to sari village.
 The adventure starts from Sari.
 There is a sign-board indicating the trek route to Deoriatal in the heart of the small market in Sari, next to Hira and Murali Singh Negi Tourist House.

 Complete Guide of deoriatal trek